 How to avoid an Apple Watch rash

-- Fix your fit: Skin irritation may be the result of wearing your Apple Watch too tightly or loosely.
-If your band is too tight it may cause skin irritation.
+- Fix your fit: Skin irritation can sometimes be the result of wearing your Apple Watch too tightly or loosely.
+If your band is too tight it may cause a rash.
 On the other hand, if your band is too loose, the consequently rubbing may also cause irritation.
 If the material of your band is irritating, consider purchasing a replacement Apple Watch band.

-- Keep your Apple Watch clean: Regularly cleaning your Apple Watch not only prevents long-term damage to the watch, but it can also help you avoid an adverse reaction to dirt and debris.
+- Keep your Apple Watch clean: Regularly clean your Apple Watch to prevent long-term damage to the watch and to avoid an adverse reaction to dirt and debris.
 A few major offenders when it comes to irritation are sweat, oil, and lotions.
 Sunblock, for example, can cause itchiness over time if it collects under your device.